 Operating activities.
-Net cash provided from operating activities for the years ended December 31, 2007, 2006 and 2005 was \$55.0 million, \$48.8 million and \$22.0 million, respectively.
-Net cash provided by operating activities in 2007 was due primarily to net income of \$15.1 million, depreciation and amortization expense of \$31.8 million and non-cash impairment losses of \$2.2 million.
-In addition, in the first quarter of 2007, we also recorded a non-cash pretax loss of \$1.5 million on early extinguishment of debt from the write-off of previously deferred financing costs related to our prior senior credit facility.
-The increase in 2006 over 2005 resulted primarily from a reduction in net cash provided from operating activities of \$26.4 million in 2005 due to payments in the first quarter of 2005 associated with the December 2004 Transactions, which included a \$20.3 million bonus to employees (including management) and a director and the applicable taxes of \$0.6 million, as well as \$5.5 million of tax withholdings related to the dividend payment in late December of 2004.
+Net cash provided from operating activities for the years ended December 31, 2008, 2007 and 2006 was \$44.6 million, \$55.0 million and \$48.8 million, respectively.
+Net cash provided by operating activities in 2008 was due primarily to net income of \$12.8 million, depreciation and amortization expense of \$32.4 million and non-cash impairment losses of \$5.5 million.
+In addition, in the fourth quarter of 2008, we also recorded a non-cash pretax gain of \$4.4 million on extinguishment of debt from the repurchase and retirement of \$15.0 million principal amount of the Notes in open market transactions.
+Net cash provided from operating activities for the year ended December 31, 2008, as compared to the year ended December 31, 2007, was lower by \$7.3 million due lower accounts payable and accrued payroll balances at December 31, 2008 primarily from lower administrative bonus accruals and the timing of vendor payments.

 Investing activities including capital expenditures and qualified sale-leaseback transactions.
-Net cash used for investing activities for the years ended December 31, 2007, 2006 and 2005 was \$45.3 million, \$10.4 million and \$33.9 million, respectively.
-Capital expenditures represent a major investment of cash for us and for the years ended December 31, 2007, 2006 and 2005 were \$55.8 million, \$45.1 million and \$38.8 million, respectively.
-Our capital expenditures for the years ended December 31, 2007, 2006 and 2005 included expenditures for the development of new Pollo Tropical and Taco Cabana restaurants of \$33.8 million, \$27.8 million and \$19.4 million respectively.
-Restaurant remodeling for all of our concepts for the years ended December 31, 2007, 2006 and 2005 was \$10.1 million, \$6.4 million and \$4.0 million, respectively.
-We also had expenditures related to the purchase of restaurant properties to be sold in sale-leaseback transactions of \$2.5 million, \$3.4 million and \$1.1 million in the years ended December 31, 2007, 2006 and 2005, respectively.
-In addition, we acquired four Taco Cabana restaurants from a franchisee for a cash purchase price of \$4.2 million in 2005.
+Net cash used for investing activities for the years ended December 31, 2008, 2007 and 2006 was \$47.6 million, \$45.3 million and \$10.4 million, respectively.
+Capital expenditures for the years ended December 31, 2008, 2007 and 2006 were \$62.4 million, \$55.8 million and \$45.1 million, respectively and included expenditures for the development of new Pollo Tropical and Taco Cabana restaurants of \$31.2 million, \$33.8 million and \$27.8 million, respectively.
+Restaurant remodeling for all of our concepts for the years ended December 31, 2008, 2007 and 2006 was \$11.6 million, \$10.1 million and \$6.4 million, respectively.
+We also had expenditures related to the purchase of restaurant properties to be sold in sale-leaseback transactions of \$2.5 million and \$3.4 million in the years ended December 31, 2007 and 2006, respectively.

-In 2007, we sold six restaurant properties in sale-leaseback transactions for net proceeds of \$1.6 million.
-We also sold one Taco Cabana property for net proceeds of \$1.0 million and two non-operating Burger King properties in 2007 for net proceeds of \$1.4 million.
-In 2006, we sold 24 restaurant properties in sale-leaseback transactions for net proceeds of \$36.3 million.
-Thirteen of these properties were acquired on June 30, 2006 from the lessor for \$16.2 million when we exercised our right of first refusal under the subject leases.
+In 2008, we sold twelve restaurant properties in sale-leaseback transactions for net proceeds of \$1.6 million and sold one Taco Cabana property for net proceeds of \$0.1 million.
+In 2007, we sold six restaurant properties in sale-leaseback transactions for net proceeds of \$10.6 million, one Taco Cabana property for net proceeds of \$1.0 million and two non-operating Burger King properties for net proceeds of \$1.4 million.
+In 2006, we sold 24 restaurant properties in sale-leaseback transactions for net proceeds of \$36.3 million, thirteen of which were acquired from the lessor for \$16.2 million when we exercised our right of first refusal under the subject leases.
 The underlying leases for these 13 properties were previously treated as lease financing obligations and the purchases of these properties are shown in our consolidated statements of cash flows under financing activities as settlements of lease financing obligations.
-The proceeds from these sales, net of costs of the properties acquired and other transaction costs, were used to reduce outstanding borrowings under our prior senior credit facility.
-In 2005, we sold four restaurant properties in sale-leaseback transactions for net proceeds of \$5.2 million.
-We also sold other properties, primarily non-operating restaurant properties, in 2006 and 2005 for proceeds of \$1.8 million and \$0.8 million, respectively.
-The net proceeds from all of these sales were used to reduce outstanding borrowings under our senior credit facility at that time.
+The proceeds from these sales, net of costs of the properties acquired and other transaction costs, were used to reduce outstanding borrowings under our senior credit facility.